 If you are injured while serving in the military, you may receive disability compensation from the VA.
 If you suffer a post-service disability that is related to a disability sustained in service, you may also earn benefits.

-Is my disability income subject to tax?
+Is my disability income taxable?

 If you earn military disability from the government or the VA, you are not required to pay income tax on these amounts.
 However, any benefits paid to you by your employer are subject to tax and must be reported as wages on Form 1040.